-Credit Card Debt Study: Trends & Insights
+Credit Card Debt Study

 Credit card debt statistics speak to the financial health of American households.
 They can also foreshadow over-borrowing bubbles, changes to lending standards, and other trends with the potential to impact our wallets.
 In the case of Q1 2020, credit card debt statistics also give us a tantalizing glimpse at what could have been had the coronavirus not come to town.

-WalletHub now projects an $85 billion net increase in credit card debt during 2020.

 Below, you can learn more about the current credit card debt landscape, including which cities owe the most and how that has changed, according to the latest data available from TransUnion and the Federal Reserve.

-We ended 2019 with $76.7 billion in new credit card debt, and WalletHub projects an $85 billion increase in 2020.
+We ended 2019 with $76.7 billion in new credit card debt, and WalletHub projects an $80 billion increase in 2020.

 Since the end of the Great Recession, consumer performance has regressed on a year-over-year basis in 6 of every 10 quarters.

 At 3.91% for Q1 2020, the credit card charge-off rate is up 7% compared to the previous quarter.

 |Total Credit Card Debt||$1,002B||$986B||1.7%|